pathfinder-for-autonomous-navigation/FlightSoftware/MCT/public/README.md

 Telemetry is stored as a JSON object with three basic fields:
 1. name - name of the telemetry object (satellite, battery, etc.)
 2. key - the accessible key value for the telemetry object that is used by the plugins to access its data
 3. measurements - all of the telemetry points on the given telemetry object.

-(Look to dict_generators/README.md for the fields on each telemetry point)
+There are five parameters:
+- `key`: Key of top-level dict
+- `name`: Name of top-level dict
+- `filter`: Filter for searching the `telemetry` file for relevant data
+- `keys` : Unit, name, and group data for each key
+- `groups`: Names for each group of data

+Keys that don't have groups must have names.
+Names are optional for keys that are contained inside a group, but the key must be 'value'.
+Units are always optional for keys.

 **Plugins**
 The purpose of plugins is to allow openMCT to process our own types of telemetry and display telemetry points and objects in the object tree.